dit1091/Employee-Summary-Template-Engine/README.md

  `npm install`

 ## User Story
-`As A manager
+`As A manager'
-I want to generate a webpage that displays my team's basic info so that I have quick access to emails and GitHub profiles`
+'I want to generate a webpage that displays my team's basic info' 'so that I have quick access to emails and GitHub profiles`

 ## Usage